Listed Building

 Statement of Special Interest

-Kingussie is a substantial, well-detailed example of a late 19th century Highland Railway station and station house complex with associated footbridge and signal box.
-The decorated brackets and cast-iron columns to the glazed awning are good representatives of Highland Railway architecture and add to the wider interest.
-The line (and the earlier station on this site) was opened in 1863 by the Inverness and Perth Junction Railway.
-The station was rebuilt by the Highland Railway Company in 1891-4.
+Kingussie is a substantial, well-detailed example of a late-19th century Highland Railway station complex with associated footbridge, signal box and station accommodation.
+The decorated brackets and cast-iron columns to the glazed awning (altered) of the station range are good representatives of Highland Railway architecture and add to the wider interest.

 List Description and statutory address revised as part of Scottish Signal Box Review (2012-13).